Alberto Fortis: Life

 and clothes.
-Their ethnographic traits were traditional clothings, use of the gusle musical instrument accompanied with epic singing.
+Their ethnographic traits were traditional clothing, use of the gusle musical instrument accompanied with epic singing.
 He also published several specimens of Morlach songs.
 Fortis noted that the Slavic-speaking Morlachs called themselves “Vlachs”, but refuted the assumption that they might be related to the Latin-speaking Vlachs.

 Alberto Fortis's account of the Morlachs, translated into French, English and German brought the Morlachs to the attention of Europe.
 This started a new literary movement known as Morlachism.

-The Croatian writer Ivan Lovrić, who wrote Osservazioni di Giovanni Lovrich sopra diversi pezzi del viaggio in Dalmazia del signor abbot Alberto Fortis coll'aggiunta della vita di Soçivizça ("Observations of Giovanni Lovrich [Ivan Lovrić] on several pieces of the journey to Dalmatia of Mr. Abbot Alberto Fortis with the addition of the life of Soçivizça"), accused Fortis of many factual errors, which he attempted to rectify.
+The Croatian writer Ivan Lovrić, who wrote Osservazioni di Giovanni Lovrich sopra diversi pezzi del viaggio in Dalmazia del signor abbot Alberto Fortis coll'aggiunta della vita di Soçivizça ("Observations of Giovanni Lovrich [Ivan Lovrić] on several pieces of the journey to Dalmatia of Mr. Abbot Alberto Fortis with the addition of the life of Soçivizça"), accused Fortis of many factual errors, which he attempted to rectify and showed the similarity between Vlach's language and the Romanian language.
 Travels into Dalmatia played an important role in bringing the Dalmatian culture to the attention of Europe during the rise of Romantic notions about folklore.
 Dalmatian hinterlands became epitomized by Hasanaginica, a folk ballad that was first written down by Fortis.

 In 1795 Fortis was elected Fellow of the Royal Society in London.
 He died in Bologna eight years later on 21 October 1803.